henrik-andreasson/syscheck/readme.md

 The main script is 'syscheck.sh' that performs all subsystem checks with a filename starting with "sc_" in the scripts-enebled directory.

-The script 'syscheck.sh -s' performs the same checks but echoes the output to the terminal and syslog.
+The script 'syscheck.sh -s' performs the same checks but echoes the output to the terminal.

 All message are described in lang/syscheck.<lang>
-errorcodes are defined in the local sc_file defines that may be useful to more than the local script resides in resources.sh
+errorcodes are defined in the local sc_ files config for each script is in config/<scriptid>.conf

 INSTALLATION
 ==========================
 untar the distribution in a suitable directory (default /usr/local/syscheck).
-Then edit resource.sh and config/xxx.conf (where xxx is ther scriptid) to fit your needs.
+Then edit config/common.conf config/xxx.conf (where xxx is ther scriptid) to fit your needs.

 syscheck-scripts
 -------------------